mapprotocol/bn256/README.md

 * a method for hashing to the curve.
 * (multi-) signature compression and compression verification

-#### bLSAG
-A linkable ring signature scheme whose security is based on the Discrete Logarithm Problem [4].
-The signature size grows linearly with the number of members in the ring.
-This is a zero knowledge proof where we prove that at most one member from the ring has signed a given message from the provided public keys, without revealing which member has signed.

-#### Range Proof
-A proof that an element x is within a discrete set [0, 2^N], where in our case N is 64.
-This is a zero knowledge proof, where we prove that this element is within the given range without providing any extra information.
-This specific rangeproof uses the Bulletproof protocol [5], which uses a inner profuct proof of knowledge to compress the final vectors.
-Due to the inner product, the rangeproof grows logarithmically with N.

 ### References
 [1] Naehrig, M.; Niederhagen, R.; Schwabe, P. (2010).
 New software speed records for cryptographic pairings.
 Link: